System Logging: Log Messages Format for your SIEM - RFC 3164 or CEF?

 Feb 29 15:47:25 10.0.1.43 CEF: 0|PATownsend|IBM-QAUDJRN|1.28|1007|CO-Create object|4|msg=CO-Create object act=N-Create of new object actual_type=CO-N jrn_seq=102361 timestamp=20120229154725823000 dproc=ICC suser=MVAGANEK job_number=638012 eff_user=MVAGANEK object=X_BIGNUM object_library=ICAPITST object_type=*MODULE object_attrCLE

 It's always a good idea to check with the team managing your log collection server to see what format they are expecting log messages to arrive in.
 Hopefully having a clearer understanding of what your choices are will help make the task of deploying system logging on your AS/400 smoother and easier to satisfy section 10 of PCI DSS compliance.
 If you haven't yet, download a free 30-day evaluation of our Alliance LogAgent for IBM i system logging software.
-Our customers have deployed the solution in under an hour from the time they download it from our website!
+Our customers have deployed the solution in under an hour from the time they download the evaluation from our website!